Migraine: Diagnosis

-If someone experiences two of the following: photophobia, nausea, or inability to work or study for a day, the diagnosis is more likely.
+If someone experiences two of the following: sensitivity to light, nausea, or inability to work or study for a day, the diagnosis is more likely.
 In those with four out of five of the following: pulsating headache, duration of 4–72 hours, pain on one side of the head, nausea, or symptoms that interfere with the person's life, the probability that this is a migraine attack is 92%.
 In those with fewer than three of these symptoms, the probability is 17%.

 Classification

-Migraine was first comprehensively classified in 1988.
+Migraine was first comprehensively classified in 1988, when the International Headache Society (IHS) began its classification of headache disorders.

-The International Headache Society updated its classification of headaches in 2004.
-A third version was published in 2018.
-According to this classification, migraine is a primary headache disorder along with tension-type headaches and cluster headaches, among others.
+The IHS updated its classification of headaches in 2004, and a third version was published in 2018.
+According to this classification, migraine is a primary headache disorder along with tension headaches and cluster headaches.

-Migraine is divided into six subclasses (some of which include further subdivisions):
+The classification of migraine includes six broad categories: